Prior OUI/DUI Offenses & Lifetime Lookback

 Lawyers Who Can Help Minimize the Impact of an OUI Charge

-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. have an in-depth understanding of both the potential criminal penalties and potential license suspensions you may face as a result of a subsequent OUI offense.
+The Massachusetts DUI lawyers at the Bernard Defense Team have an in-depth understanding of both the potential criminal penalties and potential license suspensions you may face as a result of a subsequent OUI offense.
 The specific facts and circumstances of your case as well as your criminal and driving history must be closely evaluated to determine the best course of action.
 If you are charged with a subsequent OUI offense, it is imperative that you have experienced lawyers working to minimize the impact of your charges on your life.